mayeedwin/cloud-firestore/docs/README.md

 The update the timestamp field with the value from the server code allows to record in the database when we last updated our entire collection;

 #### 6. Create "meetups" document in our database
 Cloud Firestore stores data in Documents, which are stored in Collections.
 Cloud Firestore creates collections and documents implicitly the first time you add data to the document.
-In the **app** folder, create an empty **data.js** file and copy the code snippet below to it.
+In the **app** folder, open **data.js** file and copy the code snippet below to it.

 ```javascript
 // Create meetups document